Are you ready to own a property?

 Applying for a Mortgage

-The world of mortgages can be a minefield for the first-time buyer.
+The world of mortgages can be a confusing, stressful and daunting especially if it’s new to you.
 However, with a little forethought, research and planning, your home owning dreams can become a reality.
 Here we share tips for deposit saving and outline various ways to help you become a desirable mortgage candidate to lenders.

 It’s one of the biggest hurdles to getting on the property ladder, but managing to save enough for a deposit is key when applying for a mortgage.
 The bigger your deposit, the better mortgage interest rates you will be offered.
 There are many banks that will accept a 5% deposit, but the bigger the down payment the less you will pay each month on your mortgage.
 If you can aim for 20% deposit, this will mean you are much less financially stretched in the long run.
 How much of a deposit you can save will directly affect the value of the house you can afford, so it might pay to keep saving if you can’t find the right property for your budget at present.

 If deposit woes are getting to you, try to keep positive.
 There may still be options out there that suit your situation.
 Mortgage applications can be stressful as lenders often ask for detailed financial information and proof of your earnings and expenditure in order to give a ‘stress test’ if your own circumstance or the financial climate suddenly changes.
 Keep in mind that mortgage brokers can be employed to research the best deals available to you and that there is lots of competition in the mortgage market, with lenders looking for borrowers to take up a variety of deals.

 Related to the above, do research yourself and think about approaching a specialised mortgage broker who can present the best deals to you, especially if you are new to the property game.
 Depending on your circumstance, you may only be able to afford rates of 4% interest and above.
 Again, you can find better deals with bigger deposits of 20/25% or even more.